-Canon, seeking to become a truly excellent company that is admired and respected around the world, launched the medium-to long-term Excellent Global Corporation Plan in 1996 and we have successfully completed the first four phases of this plan.
-With the start of Phase V in 2016 with the aim of embracing the challenge of new growth through a grand strategic transformation, we are implementing seven key strategies.
+Canon, seeking to become a truly excellent company that is admired and respected around the world, launched the medium-to-long-term Excellent Global Corporation Plan in 1996 and has successfully completed the first four phases of this plan.
+In Phase V, we are implementing seven key strategies as we embrace the challenge of new growth through a grand strategic transformation.

-Strengthen domestic mother factories by further promoting the return of production to Japan and the integration of design, procurement, production engineering, and manufacturing technology operations.
-At the same time, pursue total cost reductions through the promotion of such advanced production engineering technologies as robotics and automation.
+Strengthen domestic mother factories by further promoting a higher ratio of production in Japan and the integration of design, procurement, production-engineering and manufacturing-technology operations.
+At the same time, pursue total cost reductions through the promotion of such advanced production-engineering technologies as robotics and automation.

 Review existing sales organizations and reinforce omni-channel marketing that integrates online and brick-and-mortar sales routes while strengthening and expanding solutions-driven businesses with the aim of solving issues faced by customers.
-Additionally, continue focusing energies on developing marketing in emerging countries.
+Additionally, continue focusing energies on cultivating markets in emerging countries.

 Discard the strict notion of self-sufficiency and construct an R&D system that proactively leverages external technologies and knowledge, promoting joint and contract research with various partners such as domestic and foreign universities and research institutes.

-Promote the acquisition of promising businesses through active M&A and complete the Three Regional Headquarter management system, under which Japan, the U.S. and Europe will each roll out businesses globally.
+Promote the acquisition of promising businesses through active M&A and complete the Three Regional Headquarters management system, under which Japan, the U.S. and Europe will each roll out businesses globally.

-Build a global management system targeting optimal use of human resources in operations worldwide.
-Examine personnel worldwide to identify candidates for senior management positions and develop the skills of these future leaders by rotating them through key positions in Japan and overseas.
+Build a global management system targeting the optimal use of human resources in operations worldwide.
+Examine personnel worldwide to identify candidates for senior management positions and develop the skills of these future leaders by rotating them through key positions in Japan and overseas

 Revitalize the enterprising spirit and San-ji (Three Selfs) Spirit at the heart of Canon’s corporate culture.

-To strengthen its financial base, Canon transformed its mindset to total optimization and a focus on profit.
-The company instituted various business innovations, including selection and consolidation of business areas, and reform activities in such areas as production and development.
+To strengthen its financial structure, Canon transformed its mindset to a focus on total optimization and profitability.
+The company introduced various business innovations, including the selection and consolidation of business areas, and reform activities in such areas as production and development.

-Canon moved ahead with such growth strategies as enhancing existing businesses and expanding into new areas.
-Through the thorough implementation of supply chain management and IT reforms, the company targeted the realization of “real-time management” to respond quickly to changes.
+Canon moved ahead with such growth strategies as enhancing existing businesses and expanding into new areas while also thoroughly implementing supply chain management and IT reforms.

-Due to weakness in the global economy, Canon revised its management policy from a strategy targeting expansion of scale to a strategy aimed at further strengthening the financial structure.
-While undertaking M&A activities, the company aimed to restructure its business at a foundational level to introduce new growth engines for future expansion.
+Responding to weakness in the global economy, Canon revised its management policy from a strategy targeting expansion of scale to a strategy aimed at further strengthening its financial structure.
+While actively pursuing M&A activities, the company restructured its business at a foundational level to introduce new growth engines for future expansion.